Leadership

 Serial resistance

-In a series circuit, resistors are connected one after the other, forming a single path for current flow.
+In a series circuit, resistors are arranged sequentially, creating a single route for the electric current to travel.
 The key feature of series resistance is that the current passing through each resistor remains the same, while the total resistance increases with the addition of more resistors.
 This is because the voltage across the series resistors adds up, resulting in a larger overall voltage drop.

 Serial resistance finds numerous applications in everyday life and electrical systems.
 For example, household appliances like heaters and toasters often use series resistors to control the flow of current and maintain a desired level of heat.
 Moreover, series resistors are used in voltage dividers, allowing the division of a voltage into smaller fractions.